In Short

 "Curse of the Hairy Palm (Panel 2: C-Face) [Outpainted]", Oil on Canvas, 1992 + DALL-E 2 Digital Outpainting, 2022

-Meanwhile, out of frustration, necessity, and curiosity, I've spent much more time learning the ropes of Midjourney, various iterations of Stable Diffusion, and other, even newer sites/engines such as Recraft, Black Forest Labs' FLUX, and krea.ai (which has been serving as a handy central hub, offering access to multiple engines from a single website).
-Each of these continues to offer fairly regular upgrades to newer versions at a pace I've never experienced with any prior technology.
-My current workstation's central MacBook is one generation too old to run any of this stuff that can be run locally (goddammit), so for the time being I've been forced to resort to online subscription options to facilitate further experimentation.
-It's still rare that I feel like I'm successfully replicating the initial sense of interaction/collaboration I could achieve using DALL-E 2's labs site, I've continued to soldier onward.
+Meanwhile, out of frustration, necessity, and curiosity, I've spent much more time learning the ropes of Midjourney, various iterations of Stable Diffusion, and other, newer sites/engines such as Recraft, Black Forest Labs' FLUX, and krea.ai (which has been serving as a handy central hub, offering access to multiple engines from a single website).
+Each of these continues to offer fairly regular upgrades and improvements in functionality at a pace I've never experienced with any prior technology.
+The almost-instantly-obsolete Intel-chipped 2019 MacBook (a retroactively obvious poor choice for a central multimedia workstation) that prevented me from running any of this stuff locally gave up the ghost in May 2025, and with its much newer replacement M3 Ultra Mac Studio, it's finally possible for me to facilitate further experimentation beyond the multiple online subscription options I've been forced to resort to thus far.
+It's still rare that I feel like I'm successfully replicating the initial sense of interaction/collaboration I could achieve using DALL-E 2's labs site, but I've continued to soldier onward.
 Compelled to combine results from multiple engines and frequently pick up the AI's slack to achieve the kind of images I'm after, I've inadvertently learned more about the intricacies of Photoshop in the past 3 years than I had in total over the previous 20.

 "Arranged Marriage", Performance/Installation Detail, London, 1993